matt-sd-watson/spora/docs/2-INPUTS.md

 Note: that the master_fasta input is required ONLY if either focal_sequences or background_sequences are passed as sample name lists (.txt files).
 If both are passed as multi-FASTA files (files with an extension of .fa or .fasta), then outbreaker will not require this file to execute.
 See below for background sequences, as the same formats apply to that input.

 ## Optional input formats
+The following inputs are purely optional, but may augment the types of analysis that can be conducted using outbreaker: \
     • ```--background_sequences```: The desired collection of context sequences that the user can use to analyze the focal sequences.
 The format of this input should follow the same rules as focal_sequences (above). \

 ## Sample head renaming